QMuncaster/MWT_Locomotion_summary_analysis/README.md

 ### Running the analysis on Mac OSX and Linux

+##### For Windows, please see instructions in `windows_locomotion_driver.sh`.

 * Set working directory to project's root directory

 * Call `locomotion_driver.sh` from the `Bash Shell`

 * `locomotion_driver.sh` requires the following arguments from the user:

-  *(1) path to folder where MWT data folders are saved (absolute or relative to MWT root directory) *(2) path to folder where figures and statistics will be saved (aka "results") (absolute or relative) *(3) gigabytes of memory to be used to run Choreography (dependent upon the machine you are using) *(4) control strain, which will be plotted first and used as a baseline for radarplot strain comparisons.
+    [1] path to folder where MWT data folders are saved (absolute or relative to MWT root directory)

+    [2] path to folder where figures and statistics will be saved (aka "results") (absolute or relative)

+    [3] gigabytes of memory to be used to run Choreography (dependent upon the machine you are using)

+    [4] control strain, which will be plotted first and used as a baseline for radarplot strain comparisons.
 NOTE: input is case-sensitive!

+* The following optional arguments can be provided for backup to a WebDav server:

-  *(5) webdav server URL
+    [5] webdav server URL

-  *(6) path on webdav where .zip folders should be saved (including where it is mounted on your computer (e.g. /path_on_webdav)
+    [6] path on webdav where .zip folders should be saved (including where it is mounted on your computer (e.g. /path_on_webdav)

-* To run analysis without backing up to webdav server do not provide webdav server URL (5) and path (6).

 * Example usage of this script from the Bash Shell - with backup to webdav (After working directory has been set to project's root directory):

     `bash bin/locomotion_driver.sh data results 1 N2 https://webdav.server/location folder_to_backup_to`

 * Example usage of this script from the Bash Shell - without backup to webdav:

     `bash bin/locomotion_driver.sh data results 1 N2`

-For Windows, please see instructions in `windows_locomotion_driver.sh`.
-Using Homebrew with Windows in the script is still being developed.

 #### This code is still a work in progress.
 More instructions to come as code is developed further.

 ## Development progress
-### "Completed" Figures
+### "Completed" Figures Currently Generated
 * Boxplots with underlayed violin plots of worm size factors, averaged from 60 to 70 seconds for each worm.

 <img src="img/plot_length.jpg" width="750">